 Here, art is the signal.

-The project was conceived as a work that would belong to the citizens and would mark their enthusiasm for the arts by becoming an integral part of the very infrastructure that supports life and movement in the city.
-It is accessible to all.
-Its electricity is paid for by all.
-And it represents a civic commitment to the arts that is reaffirmed every year, during the ArtCITY festival.
+Signals was designed to be a temporary installation that would operate continuously throughout the festival.
+It was always meant to be dismantled after the festivities were over, and its messages were delivered.
+Nevertheless, Signals was conceived as a work that would belong to the citizens of Calgary and would mark their commitment to the arts by becoming part of the very infrastructure that supports life and movement in the city.
+It was accessible to all.
+Its electricity was paid for by all.
+And through its re-installation during future festivals, it represents a civic commitment to the arts that is reaffirmed every year, during the ArtCITY festival.